jpverkamp/blog/content/programming/chess-puzzles/2014-08-21-chess-puzzles-1-get-moving.md

 Okay, first things first, we're going to have to lay some ground work.
 Despite how straight forward chess pieces are, it will still take a bit of effort to turn that into something that a computer can deal with.
 So first, let's work out a way of defining chess piece movement.

 Here, I'm going a little ambitious.
-I want to be able to support arbitrary {{< wikipedia "fairy chess pieces" >}}.
+I want to be able to support arbitrary [[wiki:fairy chess pieces]]().
 In addition to the more standard pieces, we have  strictly more powerful pieces like the Princess (Knight + Bishop) or the Empress (Knight + Rook).
 Or we have alternatives, like the Camel (like the Knight, only 3:1 instead of 2:1).
 Or the Nightrider, which moves like the Knight, but keeps on going.
 I want to be able to support all of these...

 Okay, first things first.
 A basic struct for points and another to use for a `move-sequence`: